Lotus seed paste: Production

-The process for making the paste is similar to that used to make smooth red bean paste.
-First, the dried seeds are stewed in water until soft and then mashed into a fine paste.
+The process for making the paste is similar to that of smooth red bean paste.
+First, the dried seeds are stewed in water until soft prior to being mashed into a fine paste.
 The paste is then watered down to a thin slurry and passed through a sieve and into cheesecloth, with which it is squeezed dry.
-This produces a fine crumbly paste, which is then mixed with sugar or other sweeteners and often oil to produce a smooth, sweet paste.
+This produces a fine crumbly paste, which is then mixed with sugar or other sweeteners and, often, oil to produce a smooth, sweet paste.

 Use

 China

 The lotus paste used by most Chinese cooks requires further preparation by dry cooking the sweetened paste over heat with caramelized sugar and vegetable oil.
-This produces a lotus paste that is tan coloured with a satiny sheen, which is rich, sweet, and silky with a slight fragrance of caramel.
+This produces a lotus paste that is tan in colour with a satiny sheen.
+It is also rich, sweet, silky with a slight fragrance of caramel.
 Some cooks choose to treat the dried lotus seeds with a lye solution before initially stewing them in order to shorten their cooking time.

 Lotus paste is used in Chinese cuisine as a filling for mooncake, baozi, and other sweet pastries.
 Another common use of lotus paste is as a filling for lotus seed buns, a dim sum item.

-Due to the higher price of lotus seeds, commercially prepared lotus pastes may also contain white kidney bean paste as a filler.
-There are different variations with some darker, close to black in color.
-Usually these have a deeper taste.
+Due to the high price of lotus seeds, commercially prepared lotus pastes may also contain white kidney bean paste as its filler.
+There are several variations, some of which are darker, close to black in color.
+These usually have a deeper taste.